 Given that Square is well-known for in-person payments, it’s logical to assume that Square and the Stripe Terminal are competing.
 That’s not quite the case.

 Square seeks to be a quick setup card acceptance option that doesn’t require programming knowledge.
-The company’s plug-and-play style readers and pre-made app allow even the smallest business to get started accepting cards with little effort.
+The company’s plug-and-play style readers and pre-made app allow even the smallest business to get started accepting cards with little effort and no development work.

 Stripe itself dismissed the idea that Terminal competes directly with Square by commenting that the target user bases are different.